 Mammals: Cape Eland, Cape Moutain Zebra, Bontebok, Greater Kudu, Steenbok, Common Duiker and if very luck a sighting of the elusive Caracal (Lynx/Rooikat).

-Cost: R3800 for the individual with a surcharge of R300 per additional person.
+Cost: R4000 for the individual with a surcharge of R400 per additional person.

-Includes: Pick-up and drop-off at your accomodation, drinks, vehicle, fuel and an expert bird guide.
+Includes: Pick-up and drop-off at your accomodation, bottled water, vehicle, fuel and an expert bird guide.

 Excludes: Meals, entrance fees, accomodation and items of a personal nature.